 Whichever option they choose, students build on their knowledge of movement and training, sports psychology and education in a teaching structure based on classes/seminars and workshops.
 This type of organisation, which is specific to the University of Fribourg, places the emphasis on the relationship between theory and practice.

 As far as the «specialisation» part is concerned, the content differs according to the option.
 The «Teaching» option focuses on applying scientific knowledge to physical, sports and artistic activities, further fostering the practical application of theoretical knowledge.
 Rounding out the course, students also learn transversal skills, such as communication or group management, which are necessary for future physical education and sports (EPS) teachers.
 The syllabus of the «Health and Research» option concentrates on health issues in relation to physiology, psychology and preventive physical activity.
-In addition to the coursework, students also complete two work placements in a laboratory and in a prevention or rehabilitation centre.
+In addition to the coursework, students also complete one work placements in a prevention or rehabilitation centre.

 Learning outcomes and career openings

 The purpose of sport sciences studies is to train future movement and health experts (researchers, teachers, stakeholders) and to provide them with the crucial tools for understanding and analysing scientific values and the legitimacy of movement and sport for today's and future societies.
-Whether training future EPS teachers or future researchers in health and prevention, this Master's programme is aimed first and foremost at teaching students methods of research, learning, training and communication, and to develop critical discernment.
+Whether training future EPS teachers or future researchers in health and prevention, this master programme is aimed first and foremost at teaching students methods of research, learning, training and communication, and to develop critical discernment.

 The Teaching option

 This specialisation is aimed at people who are interested in issues of training and educating young people through movement and sport.
-As sports coaches and practising sportsmen and women themselves, they develop expert know-how in the application of scientific knowledge to physical, sports and artistic activities.
+As sports coaches and practising sportsmen and women themselves, students develop expert know-how in the application of scientific knowledge to physical, sports and artistic activities.
 It opens the door to a career as an EPS teacher at secondary school level (for further information, see also «Teacher Education for Secondary Level»).

 Students can also consider taking up teaching/research posts in sports technology and didactics in a university environment, or as heads of sport in public administration at the cantonal or national level.